 How does Australian television productions differ to American sets?

 “The Voice Australia is honestly one of the biggest and most impressive sets I’ve ever been on.
 I was blown away.
 I think you come home and expect everything to be smaller, because Australia is smaller.
-I honestly was like, ‘What is happening?’.
+I honestly was like, ‘What is happening?’
 It’s on such a global level in terms of how professional and how shiny it is.
 The producers that are involved have been doing this for nine seasons now so it’s a well-oiled machine.
 It’s amazing.”

 I read you’re a certified health coach.
 How do you start your days?

-“When I open my eyes, I mediate.
-That has become part of my daily practise.
+“When I open my eyes, I meditate.
+That has become part of my daily practice.
 I do 20 minutes – ideally before I check my phone because that can just send me into a whole other spiral or place.
 I then go through emails and drink hot water with lemon or some sort of warm tonic with lots of crazy things like ashwagandha and cacao.
 And then I’ll shower, get changed, get out the door and get to work.
 I have girlfriends who will wake up two hours before they have to leave the house.
 I’m like a 20-40 minutes girl.
 I make my tonic to go in the car because I want to sleep.”